Are you up for a thrifty makeover today? Well I hope so because that’s exactly what I’m sharing!

 I brushed it on the panel like glue, then laid the fabric over it and smoothed it out.

-This is the same fabric from Hancock Fabrics that I use all the time.
-I have a pretty big stash of it, so I use it a lot.
-You might remember I used it on my entry table above a few weeks back.
-I hung the mirror above it to take pictures and ended up leaving it here for my Summer Home Tour, but I’m not sure if it’s too matchy matchy?
+I hung the mirror above this table to take pictures and ended up leaving it here for my Summer Home Tour, but I’m not sure if it’s too matchy matchy?

 I had this mirror hanging to coordinate with my pedestal table I redid recently: